Features

 Connection & Setup

-Connect (ppal-connect)
+Connect to Ableton (ppal-connect)

 Built-in Chat UI